-The scan may be performed at any time in the day after the CT scanner has passed its daily ACR CT accreditation and manufacturer calibration checks.
+- dimensions and tolerances as the Teflon cylinder.
+Thisphantom also has an iso-centering and alignment target on its outer surfaces. - 731 The scan may be performed at any time in the day after the CT scanner has passed its daily ACR CT - 732 accreditation and manufacturer calibration checks.

-The assessor shall calculate each of the five image quality characteristics at the location of each image quality assessment module.
+733 The assessor shall calculate each of the six image quality characteristics at the location of the two image 734 quality assessment modules closest to iso-center and at the iso-center distance of 160.0 mm.
+Given that